Compact exact Lagrangian intersections in cotangent bundles via sheaf quantization (with an appendix by Tomohiro Asano): Introduction

 Although our approach is purely sheaf-theoretic, it seems to be closely related to Floer cohomology and Fukaya categories.
-We briefly remark the relation below.
+We briefly remark on the relation below.
 Tamarkin's category $\cT(M)$ has the following properties: \begin{enumerate} \item Hamiltonian invariance (\cite{Tamarkin, GS14}), \item the dimension of the cohomology of the clean intersection of two compact exact Lagrangian submanifolds is bounded from below by the dimension of the Hom space of simple sheaf quantizations (\pref{thm:intromain}). \end{enumerate} Moreover, as pointed out by T.~Kuwagaki, the following also holds in $\cT(M)$: \begin{itemize} \item[(iii)] a simple sheaf quantization associated with any compact connected exact Lagrangian submanifold is isomorphic to a simple sheaf quantization associated with the zero-section of $T^*M$ (see \pref{prp:isomT}). \end{itemize}

-The Floer cohomology $HF^*(L_2,L_1)$ has similar properties to (i) and (ii), though the approach is totally different.
-Floer cohomology for clean Lagrangian intersections was studied by Po{\'z}niak~\cite{Poz99}, Frauenfelder~\cite{Frauenfelder}, Fukaya-Oh-Ohta-Ono~\cite{FOOO09,FOOO092}, and Schm{\"a}schke~\cite{schmaschke2016floer}.
-Moreover, Nadler~\cite{Nad} and Fukaya-Seidel-Smith~\cite{FSS08,FSS09} proved the following, which corresponds to (iii): in the infinitesimal Fukaya category of $T^*M$, any relatively spin compact connected exact Lagrangian submanifold of $T^*M$ with vanishing Maslov class is isomorphic to a shift of the zero-section.
-Note that their assumptions of relatively spin and vanishing Maslov class can be removed, thanks to results of Abouzaid~\cite{Abouzaid}, and Abouzaid and Kragh~\cite{Kragh}, respectively.
-We also remark that Guillermou~\cite{Gu12,Gulec} gave a sheaf-theoretic proof for the relatively spin property and the vanishing of the Maslov class.
+The Floer cohomology $\mathrm{HF}^*(L_2,L_1)$ has similar properties to (i) and (ii), though the approach is totally different.
+Floer cohomology for clean Lagrangian intersections was studied by Po{\'z}niak~\cite{Poz99}, Frauenfelder~\cite{Frauenfelder}, Fukaya--Oh--Ohta--Ono~\cite{FOOO09,FOOO092}, and Schm{\"a}schke~\cite{schmaschke2016floer}.
+Moreover, Nadler~\cite{Nad} and Fukaya--Seidel--Smith~\cite{FSS08,FSS09} proved the following, which corresponds to (iii): in the infinitesimal Fukaya category of $T^*M$, any relative spin compact connected exact Lagrangian submanifold of $T^*M$ with vanishing Maslov class is isomorphic to a shift of the zero-section.
+Note that their assumptions of relative spin and vanishing Maslov class can be removed, thanks to results of Abouzaid~\cite{Abouzaid}, and Abouzaid--Kragh~\cite{Kragh}, respectively.
+We also remark that Guillermou~\cite{Gu12,Gulec} gave a sheaf-theoretic proof for the relative spin property and the vanishing of the Maslov class.

-During the preparation of this paper, C.~Viterbo announced\footnote{In a seminar at IMJ-PRG on October 10th 2016.} that he found some relation between $\cHom^\star(F_2,F_1)$ and the Floer cochain complex $CF(L_2,L_1)$.
+During the preparation of this paper, C.~Viterbo announced\footnote{In a seminar at IMJ-PRG on 10 October 2016.} that he had found some relation between $\cHom^\star(F_2,F_1)$ and the Floer cochain complex $\mathrm{CF}(L_2,L_1)$.